![]() |

 K-12 Distance and Online Learning Activity

 At least four K-12 distance/online learning programs designated as Indigenous programs have been identified: Keewaytinook Internet High School and Wahsa Distance Education Centre (Ontario), Wapaskwa Virtual Collegiate (Manitoba), and SCcyber E-learning Community (Alberta).
-It is estimated that there were approximately 3,500 students engaged in distance and online learning during the 2022-23 school year.
+It is not known whether students enrolled in these four programs are captured in the ISC data described above.

 K-12 Blended Learning Activity